 Marshon Lattimore**, CB, Ohio State

 Height: 6-0.
 Weight: 193.
 Arm: 31.
 40 Time: 4.36.
 Projected Round (2017): Top-16 Pick.
-3/25/17: Lattimore is very good in coverage with size and speed, and he has the skill set of a No. 1 cover corner in the NFL.
+4/26/17: Lattimore is very good in coverage with size and speed, and he has the skill set of a No. 1 cover corner for the NFL.
 During the fall, multiple teams told WalterFootball.com that Lattimore could be a top-16 pick and he was receiving high first-round grades.
 Some team sources have him as the second-rated corner behind Marlon Humphrey, while other teams rate Lattimore as the top-rated corner.
-Heading into April, Lattimore is the favorite to be the first cornerback selected.
+Some teams are skeptics of Lattimore because he had lots of soft-tissue injuries and they have doubts about him staying healthy in the NFL.
+Heading into the 2017 NFL Draft though, Lattimore is the favorite to be the first cornerback selected.

 There is a lot to like with Lattimore as he has excellent size and speed.
 He is a man-cover corner to run with wideouts and prevent separation.
 Lattimore has the speed to run with fast receivers and the size to battle big wideouts.
 He is capable of playing press-man, zone, or man coverage.
 Lattimore has very good ball skills and an impressive ability to recover.
 If Lattimore can stay healthy, he has No. 1 corner potential for the NFL.